Table of Contents

 A. Shoot-back cannons

-The disadvantages of this method are as follows:
+The disadvantages of this method include:

 - Cannon is fixed and only shoots from one direction.